 While the bonus is usually distributed at the end of year, it does not count as a holiday bonus.
 Companies in many countries provide both bonuses separately, with the holiday bonus serving as an additional employee benefit.

-For companies originating in countries where 13th-Month Pay is not a traditional benefit, it’s helpful to understand its history.
-Originating in December of 1975 by Philippine President Ferdinand Marcos, the custom has its roots in allowing workers to celebrate the Christmas holiday and cover expenses.
+For companies originating in countries where the 13th-Month Bonus is not a traditional benefit, it’s helpful to understand its history.
+Originating in December of 1975 by Philippine President Ferdinand Marcos, the 13th month custom has its roots in allowing workers to celebrate the Christmas holiday and cover expenses.
 The custom quickly spread to other countries, becoming either a standard custom or a statutory benefit.

 Sometimes companies opt to release the salary in two halves, with the first being paid out in May and the second being disbursed in December.
 While the December distribution ties back to the original holiday celebration history, the May distribution aligns with the time when parents in the Philippines are often required to make down payments on school tuitions.